 Simply eating a variety of whole plant foods does not guarantee adequate calcium for children (or for adults for that matter).
 Fortified plant milks can be a great option, and so can small amounts of fortified fruit juices (although juices should play a minor role in toddlers’ diets).

-Toddlers should get a small chewable B12 supplement providing around 10 micrograms per day, and preschoolers/school-aged kids should get around 15 to 20 micrograms per day.
+Toddlers should get a small chewable B12 supplement providing around 10 micrograms of cyanocobalamin per day, and preschoolers/school-aged kids should get around 15 to 20 micrograms per day.

 Vegan toddlers have an advantage regarding iron because cow’s milk, which is extremely low in iron, often displaces iron-rich foods in the diets of omnivore children.
 But, even though plant foods are rich in iron, toddlers with sluggish appetites can fall short.
 This is especially true when higher fiber foods quickly fill those little tummies.
 Refined grains and cereals that are fortified with iron may help some children meet needs.
 It’s important to include lots of vitamin C rich foods in vegan children’s diets to give iron absorption a little boost.